Palestinian Students & Scholars at Risk

 Nelson Mandela

-In response to the crisis, we are committed to connecting Gazan students and scholars with graduate studies and research opportunities in Canada.
+In response to the crisis, we are committed to connecting Palestinian students and scholars with graduate studies and research opportunities in Canada.
 This initiative calls educators and institutions worldwide to support these students and scholars.
 We believe in the transformative power of education and its ability to rebuild broken communities.
 We currently prioritize students and scholars from Gaza and recent graduates (less than four years) with outstanding academic records.

 The education system in Gaza has been devastated, affecting the dreams and futures of over 88,000 students.
 Despite these challenges, the ISNAD program aims to provide 30,000 scholarships to support 15,000 students as well as university staff in Gaza, enabling them to resume their studies through distance learning.